 The Singer 4411 sewing machine includes 11 stitches (6 basic stitches, 4 decorative stitches, and 1 buttonhole stitch) and three needle positions.
 There are also four basic presser feet included allowing you to accomplish various tasks.

 Overall, the Singer 4411 heavy-duty is a true workhorse.
 It’s inexpensive for a heavy-duty sewing machine and stitches with incredible precision!

 - Sew thin and thick fabrics (quilts, denim, vinyl, you name it!)

 - No one-step buttonhole or a large variety of stitches.
 (There are other Singer heavy-duty sewing machines with these features, but they cost more also!)

-The AGM portable sewing machine doesn’t rank highly on my list of inexpensive sewing machines based on quality.
+This portable sewing machine doesn’t rank highly on my list of inexpensive sewing machines based on quality.

 - Extensive functions for a small sewing machine

 - Portable and lightweight